utreexo/biptreexo/utreexo-p2p-bip.md

 CSNs have the goal of minimizing data storage and download while performing block validation.
 Archive and bridge nodes store more data and provide this data to CSNs.

-Bridge nodes are nodes that can add inclusion proofs to mempool transactions, support the same set of messages as CSNs, and are in fact should be indistinguishable from CSNs on the network.
+Bridge nodes are nodes that can add inclusion proofs to mempool transactions, support the same set of messages as CSNs, and should in fact be indistinguishable from CSNs on the network.
 Archive nodes are able to serve the blocks and the inclusion proofs.
 However, they are not able to generate the inclusion proofs as they do not keep the full UTXO set.

 Note that the archive and bridge capabilities of a node are separate; a bridge node can be bridge only, without previous block proof data, and an archive node doesn't need to be able to bridge.